The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 A resumption of cooperation with Germany was out of the question for a long time: from 1956 onwards, the Technion’s Board of Governors was chaired by former judge Mosche Landau, an avowed opponent of Germany and the main prosecutor in the Eichmann trial.
 Under his presidency, the Technion, once a “German university”, was unable to establish official relations with Germany and German universities.
 There was no question of the Israeli side re-establishing a friends’ association.
 As the university president’s hands were tied, the then Vice President for Research at the Technion, Prof. Dr. Joseph Hagin, began to establish initial contacts with Germany in the 1970s.
 He paved the way for academic cooperation at the Federal Ministry of Education and Research (BMBF) in Bonn together with Ministerial Director von Hase and the Head of the Department of Physics at the University of Göttingen, Prof. Dr. Peter Haasen.

-The German Technion Society was only re-established in 1982 by Prof. Dr.-Ing.
-Eduard Pestel, then Minister of Science of Lower Saxony.
-Prof. Pestel, originally a professor of mechanics at the then Technical University of Hanover, visited the Technion in 1981 and was so enthusiastic about the idea of long-term cooperation that he asked his ministerial director responsible for universities, Dr. Christian Hodler, to re-establish the society, which had been banned in 1933.
-Dr. Hodler had already prepared a program for scientific cooperation between Lower Saxony and Israel in 1977, which enabled universities in Lower Saxony to carry out projects with the Hebrew University in Jerusalem with the help of funds from the “Niedersächsisches Vorab” of the Volkswagen Foundation administered by the Ministry of Culture (MWK).
+Today’s German Technion Society was only founded in 1982 by the then Minister of Science of Lower Saxony, Prof. Dr.-Ing.
+Eduard Pestel.
+Prof. Pestel, originally a professor of mechanics at the then Technical University of Hanover and later Science Minister of Lower Saxony, visited the Technion in 1981 and was so enthusiastic about the idea of long-term cooperation that he asked Dr. Christian Hodler, the ministerial director responsible for universities, to found a corresponding society.
+Dr. Hodler had already developed a program for scientific cooperation between Lower Saxony and Israel in 1977.
+This allowed universities in Lower Saxony to carry out projects with the Hebrew University in Jerusalem with the help of funds administered by the Ministry of Culture (MWK) from the “Niedersächsisches Vorab” of the Volkswagen Foundation.
 The program was extended to the Technion and the newly founded company was entrusted with the administration for the Israeli side.
-The founding meeting of the German Technion Society on March 30, 1982, was attended by prime ministers, university directors, business representatives and politicians.
+The founding meeting of the German Technion Society on March 30, 1982 was attended by prime ministers, university directors, business representatives and politicians.

 In its statutes, the Deutsche Technion-Gesellschaft e.V.
 (DTG) describes its tasks as supporting the Technion and promoting teaching and research.
 This includes scientific and economic cooperation, as well as direct and indirect financial support.
 Student exchange programs that are not offered or funded by the state, but are helpful for teaching and research in both countries, have been developed, implemented and repeatedly evaluated by the DTG over the years.